FedeFiumi/Design_Patterns_examples/SOLID/README.md

 # SOLID

 The acronym represent a set of principles in order to build clean code.
-Rispectively:
+Respectively:

-* S: Single responsability
+* S: Single responsibility

 * O: Open/closed principle